 3. Don’t Forget About Influencer Marketing

 As you ramp up online event efforts, incorporate cross-promotion with program speakers and encourage employee advocacy to drive registrations and results.
 There are a few ways to integrate employees and speakers.
 Tagging speakers and assisting with messaging guidelines for employees to get involved on social media will additionally help to spread your message and increase event participation.

-Along with organic social media promotion, don’t be scared to put some money behind your event promotion, even if it’s virtual.
-Paid advertising on social platforms will increase visibility and attendance of your event significantly, as it allows you to reach beyond your followers on the platforms.
+Along with organic social media promotion, don’t be scared to put some money behind your social media event planning, even if it’s virtual.
+Paid advertising on social platforms will increase the visibility and attendance of your event significantly, as it allows you to reach beyond your followers on the platforms.
 Consider using Lead Generation ads on LinkedIn, which require the target audience to fill out a form in order to capture important information such as name, email, and job title.
-“This list is then available directly in LinkedIn for you or your customer.
+“This list is then available directly on LinkedIn for you or your customer.
 These ads can target custom audiences using target lists, job titles, and/or industries – they even allow you to exclude competitors in order to further refine your audience” says Rossie Walter, a business writer at Revieweal and Australian reviewer.

-5. Implement Post-Event Promotion
+6. Implement Post-Event Promotion

 Often, there is a missed opportunity when it comes to post-event promotion of virtual events.
 While registrations and participation in the event itself is an important way to measure results and success, don’t let the promotion end once the event is over.
 Take advantage of the wealth of content presented and either distribute to your attendees to keep them engaged or repurpose it for your blog, website, and social media efforts.
 For example, creating gated on-demand versions of webinars or online seminars and re-sharing these across social media through both organic and paid channels will continue to increase relevant leads and build your network and audiences for the future.
-Another way to continue promotion of the event is to create summaries in the form of social media posts or content assets and blogs that can then be shared on social media.
+Another way to continue the promotion of the event is to create summaries in the form of social media posts or content assets and blogs that can then be shared on social media.
 This can include quotes from the event, videos summarizing important topics that came out of it, and testimonials from those that attended.

 Social media marketing is a critical piece to increasing participation, registration, and ultimately, growing your virtual events.
 Digital marketers should incorporate the above strategies, as well as keep a pulse on the competition and industry trends when it comes to virtual event marketing through social media.